HannahWlasowicz/ImpossibleProject/final-app/README.md

+# Json file explained
+Node values contain a key and label.
+Key will act like an id (should be unique) Edge values is [source, target, weight]

 # Sigma.js full-featured demo

 This project aims to provide a full-features "real life" application using sigma.js.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [react-sigma-v2](https://github.com/sim51/react-sigma-v2) to interface sigma.js with React.